DistastefulBannock/DonutGuard/README.md

 No pesky compiling, file-futzing, or CLI hell.
 Just run our fat jar and experience our rich user interface.

 ### 🧵 Multithreaded
-DonutGuard is multithreaded, giving you the option to run up to five different obfuscation jobs at once without worry of freezing, stuttering, or glitching.
+DonutGuard is multithreaded, giving you the option to run multiple obfuscation jobs at once without worry of freezing, stuttering, or glitching.

 ### 🔓 Open Source